 If you’re not loyal to a particular hotel brand, a co-brand hotel credit card isn’t much value beyond the free anniversary nights.
 That’s why you should consider the Chase Sapphire Preferred or the Sapphire Reserve if you’re in the market for a premium travel rewards card.

-The Chase Sapphire Preferred earns 2x points per $1 on hotels and the Sapphire Reserve earns 3x per $1.
+The Chase Sapphire Preferred earns 2x points per $1 on hotels and the Sapphire Reserve earns 3x per $1 on dining.

 You can transfer your Chase Ultimate Rewards points on a 1:1 basis to these hotel partners: